2018 Review; Travels, Money, Fitness, Mental Health

 TRAVELS:

 Ever since reaching my 197th country, Norway, in March 2017 I promised myself I’d slow down on the travels, spend more time in Thailand, get in better shape, build my business more solidly but each year the world shouts my name and I’m away again.
 No different in 2018.
 Also, I had delved deeply into myself to wonder if I had TRULY visited every country in the world.
-Did Kurdistan count as Iraq?
+Did Northern Iraq count as Iraq?
 How about the disputed territories of Abkhazia, South Ossetia etc?
 I would try to put that right this year so I created a fairer number of 215 countries, and I’m working through them – more info on that here.
 If we consider my 197th country a reset button, then in 2018 visited 20 ‘new countries’ plus 3 or 4 repeats.
 Here’s how my year went down in terms of trave:

 January: